CycloneDX/guides/CBOM/en/0x01-Frontispiece.md

 Working Group (IWG), the CycloneDX Core Working Group (CWG), the many CycloneDX Feature Working Groups (FWG), CycloneDX maintainers and a global network of contributors and supporters.

+Portions of this guide were contributed by IBM under the Apache License Version 2.0.

 ## Copyright and License

 ![license](../../images/license.svg)